cguth7/cguth7.github.io/_posts/2021-01-09-toy-poker-games.md

 From Player 1's perspective, she only knows her own private card and can only make decisions based on knowledge of this card.

-For example, if Player 1 is dealt a K and Player 2 dealt a Q or P1 dealt K and P2 dealt A, P1 is facing the decision of having a K and not knowing what the opponent has.
+For example, if Player 1 is dealt a K and Player 2 dealt a Q or P1 dealt K and P2 dealt A, P1 is facing the decision of having a K and starting the betting not knowing what the opponent has.

-Likewise if Player 2 is dealt a K and is facing a bet, he must make the same action regardless of what the opponent has because from his perspective he only knows his own card.
+Likewise if Player 2 is dealt a K and is facing a bet, he must make the same action regardless of what the opponent has because from his perspective he only knows his own card and the action history.

 We define an information set as the set of information used to make decisions at a particular point in the game.
 In Kuhn Poker, it is equivalent to the card of the acting player and the history of actions up to that point.